-Addiction is a serious condition.
-It is a disease that affects a person’s brain and behavior.
+Addiction is a serious disease.
+It affects a person’s brain and behavior.
 There are many things that people can be addicted to, including:

 People who have addictions need treatment.
 This could include rehab, detox, counseling, recovery programs, and/or other forms of treatment.
 It also is important that those close to the addicted person provide support.
 This may be hard but there are things that you can do to help your loved one.